Back to The Issues

 Ranked Choice Voting (RCV).
 John Marty has authored RCV legislation as an important step to offering Minnesotans a chance to support the candidates of their choice.
 Voters should have an opportunity to register their first preference, without concern for a “wasted vote” or unintentionally becoming a “spoiler” for a second preference.
 RCV is gaining momentum.
 It’s smart.
 And it’s good for democracy.

 Stopping Omnibus “Garbage” Bills.
 Senator Marty has been a consistent and vocal opponent of the unconstitutional practice of combining large amounts of unrelated legislation into single bills.
-In addition to violating the state constitution, this practice allows lobbyists and legislative leaders to slip favorite positions into law with little awareness or accountability.
-Because of the difficulty of changing these routine practices at the capitol, Marty has focused his attention on building public awareness and opposition to force change either through the courts or at the capitol.
+This practice allows lobbyists and legislative leaders to slip favored provisions into bills with little awareness or accountability.
+Because changing these entrenched practices at the Capitol is difficult, Marty has focused on limiting the scope and content of omnibus budget bills by reducing the number of unrelated policy provisions included in them, while continuing to push for broader reforms to ensure legislation is transparent, accountable, and debated on its merits.

 Open Government.
-John has been the strongest advocate in the legislature for openness in government.
-He believes the public business ought to be conducted in the public eye.
-He has been working to open conference committee negotiations as well as negotiations between legislative leaders and the governor.
-John will continue to keep the doors open for this important public business.
+John has a strong advocate for openness in government.
+He believes the public business ought to be conducted in the public eye, and has worked to open conference committee negotiations to public scrutiny.

 Public Right to Know.
 Senator Marty has worked to close loopholes in Minnesota’s financial disclosure laws covering public officials and lobbyists.
-For example, under current law, any lobbyist or interest group could pay a legislator an unlimited amount of money for “consulting” and there is no way that the public could even be aware of the financial relationship!
-Likewise, a lobbyist could give every single Minnesota legislator a $200 campaign contribution, without public disclosure, or any way for the public to know about it.
+For example, a lobbyist could give every Minnesota legislator a $200 campaign contribution without public disclosure or any way for the public to know about it.
 When highly paid lobbyists, whose job is to persuade public officials, give money to those officials, the public has a right to know about it.
 This legislation would expose these transactions so that the public is aware of the conflict of interest.